yugiohfi/yugiohswap/SPECIFICATIONS.md

   public returns(bytes4);
 ```

-The first 4 bytes of the `_data` argument indicate which of the four main [NiftyswapExchange.sol](https://github.com/0xsequence/yugiohswap/blob/master/contracts/exchange/NiftyswapExchange.sol) methods to call.
+The first 4 bytes of the `_data` argument indicate which of the four main [YuGiOhswapExchange.sol](https://github.com/0xsequence/yugiohswap/blob/master/contracts/exchange/YuGiOhswapExchange.sol) methods to call.
 How to build and encode the `_data` payload for the respective methods is explained in the [Data Encoding](#data-encoding) section.

 ## Exchanging Tokens

-In `NiftyswapExchange.sol`, there are two methods for exchanging tokens:
+In `YuGiOhswapExchange.sol`, there are two methods for exchanging tokens:

 ```solidity
 /**